IBArashBajwa/LTS-Collection/README.md

 An explanation to why there is a list, and not just one text editor, I noticed that creating one big, functioning while also being lightweight was going to be a difficult task, especially since I don't have mastery in any of the tools I am using.
-I was also using LÖVE for 3/4 of the LTE(s) created, I was using a tool created for game development, making it so that it does use a lot of resources was difficult, but I managed to figure it out in LTE_2.
+I was also using LÖVE for 3/4 of the LTE(s) created, I was using a tool created for game development, making it so that it does not use a lot of resources was difficult, but I managed to figure it out in LTE_2.

 Here's what each folder means, you can find more details if you scroll down (in order of creation):